Healthcare refunds

 Access to medical care for persons temporarily residing in Belgium

-If you have health insurance covered by another Member State of the European Economic Area or Switzerland and fall ill whilst staying temporarily in Belgium (e.g. if you are on holiday, on a business trip or studying), you ask for a reimbursement of the costs of any medical care medically necessary, depending on:
+If you have health insurance covered by another Member State of the European Economic Area or Switzerland and fall ill whilst staying temporarily in Belgium (e.g. if you are on holiday, on a business trip or studying), you are entitled to reimbursement of the costs of any medical care that is medically necessary, depending on:

 • the length of your stay and